shaunwang1350/Coursera_Capstone/README.md

 # Coursera Capstone

 ## Summary
-This repository contains the final capstone project for IBM Data Science Professional Certificate.
+This repository contains the accumlation of files for final capstone project for IBM Data Science Professional Certificate.